 The key differences between informal and formal complaints are the level of formality and the process involved.
-An informal complaint is usually less formal and can often be resolved more quickly, while a formal complaint is a more formal and structured process that can take longer to resolve.
+An informal complaint can often be resolved more quickly, while a formal complaint is a more formal and structured process that can take longer to resolve.